temporalio/temporal-learning/docs/tutorials/infrastructure/nginx/index.md

 ## Conclusion

 In this tutorial, you configured and deployed a baseline Temporal Service.
 Next, you can read about Temporal's [Visiblity features](https://docs.temporal.io/visibility) which require adding ElasticSearch to your deployment.
-You can also [learn more about the Temproal platform by following our self-paced online courses](https://learn.temporal.io/courses/), or talk to an expert about [Temporal Cloud](https://temporal.io/cloud).
+You can also [learn more about the Temporal platform by following our self-paced online courses](https://learn.temporal.io/courses/), or talk to an expert about [Temporal Cloud](https://temporal.io/cloud).